• Skip to primary navigation

 • Blueberries:

 • This recipe uses frozen blueberries.
-I use the wild Maine blueberries found in the freezer aisle (look for the Wyman's Wild Blueberries).
+I use wild Maine blueberries found in the freezer aisle (look for the Wyman's Wild Blueberries).
 The berries are tiny but, pound for pound, pack more flavor than any other blueberry.

 • You may also use fresh blueberries by simply replacing the blueberry juice with water.

-• Just a few more ingredients to create this pie: sugar, cornstarch, cinnamon, salt water and a rolled flaky pie dough (top and bottom crust).
+• Just a few more ingredients to create this pie: sugar, cornstarch, cinnamon, salt, water and a rolled flaky pie dough (top and bottom crust).
 I recommend measuring ingredients using a food scale for accuracy.

 • Measure all ingredients before you begin as you don't want to be searching for something while the filling is boiling!